kudrom/lupulo/docs/how_to_widget.rst

 How to program a widget
 =======================

-You can extend the way m3pdi_ui renders the web page by writing custom widgets.
+You can extend the way lupulo renders the web page by writing custom widgets.
 A widget is a javascript object that is constructed by the frontend with a layout description written by the user and serviced by the backend.
 Every widget is connected to some data source in order to create a visualization of some